umadb-io/website/docs/grpc-api.md

 Send a `HeadRequest` message to the [`Head`](#rpcs) RPC to get the position of the last recorded event in the event store.

-_No fields._
+_This message has no fields._

 ## Head Response

 The server returns an `HeadResponse` message in response to each [`HeadRequest`](#head-request) message sent by clients to the [`Head`](#rpcs) RPC.

-The `position` field contains the sequence position of the last recorded event in the store, or `None` if the store is empty.

 | Field      | Type                       | Description                                                       |
 |------------|----------------------------|-------------------------------------------------------------------|
 | `position` | **optional**&nbsp;`uint64` | The latest known event position, or `None` if the store is empty. |

+The `position` field contains the sequence position of the last recorded event in the store, or `None` if the store is empty.

 ## Error Response